manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 - Maps the data for each protein-protein interaction experiment to the output files produced by `1_uniprot_parser.py`
 - Extracts the uniprot accessions of the interacting proteins as well as other associated data
 - Prints to STDOUT in tab-separated format
-- For more detailed description on the arguments and the output, please use the help option with the script: </br> `python 2_interaction_parser.py --help`

 </br>